utdata/rwd-mastery-assignments/vaccination-exemptions/README.md

 # Vaccination exemptions by county

+> Perhaps later I can add screen grabs of each step.

 Texas law allows for an exemption from immunizations for reasons of conscience, including a religious belief.
 A student's parent or guardian submits an official DSHS affidavit form to the child's school.

 This is a soup-to-nuts study at how the use of exemptions have changed over time by county, from Excel data through Workbench to Tableau to create an online interactive visualization.
 This is one of those cases where the easy part is creating the visualization.
 Most of the work comes in preparing and understanding the data.